 After a polyp has been detected, the natural workflow is either immediate or postponed polyp resection, using a series of endoscopic techniques that vary depending on polyp characteristics: namely size, location, morphology, and optical diagnosis [11].
-Polyp characterization is critical in the choice of the optimal endoscopic treatment for each lesion, and effort can be considered ground-breaking.
-Small, diminutive (\leq 5 mm) colorectal polyps of the rectosigmoid tract (DRSPs), for example, have to be categorized as either adenomatous, harboring a malignant degeneration potential over the years, or non-adenomatous (hyperplastic), which can be safely left in place as they do not carry the genetic mutations and pathways that can degenerate over time, acquiring malignant characteristics [12].
+Polyp characterization is critical in the choice of the optimal endoscopic treatment for each lesion, and the availability of AI systems to aid the endoscopist in this effort can be considered ground-breaking.
+Small, diminutive (≤5 mm) colorectal polyps of the rectosigmoid tract (DRSPs), for example, have to be categorized as either adenomatous, harboring a malignant degeneration potential over the years, or non-adenomatous (hyperplastic), which can be safely left in place as they do not carry the genetic mutations and pathways that can degenerate over time, acquiring malignant characteristics [12].
 Larger polyps have to be diagnosed optically to determine the best treatment strategy.
 It is now possible to distinguish between a superficial submucosal invasion, which is still amenable to endoscopic resection with advanced techniques such as endoscopic submucosal dissection, and a deep submucosal invasion that, until now, has been considered an absolute indication for surgery [13,14].